 Boats such as these are quite small with the capacity to carry two crew and up to four passengers.
 Facilities and level of comfort is rudimentary.
 Generally, you’ll be living, sleeping and eating on deck.
 Most of these local boats don’t have a tender so getting ashore in places where there is no jetty, can mean wading or swimming.
 Not a problem if you’re stopping off to swim or snorkel anyway.
 However, if you’re the sort of person who prefers their creature comforts, local boat charter may not be for you.

-You will be required to have your own provisions (don’t forget plenty of drinking water), although for a price, the captain can arrange these for you.
+You will be required to have your own provisions (don’t forget plenty of drinking water) although, for a price, the captain can arrange these for you.
 Usually, meals are prepared by the crew but confirm this is the case.
 Also, the crew should also be able to arrange snorkelling gear hire but make sure you request it before leaving Labuan Bajo.

-Keep in mind, the standard of boats can vary greatly so regardless of whether you are arranging the charter through a travel agent or doing it yourself, take the time to inspect the boat and talk the captain before entering into any arrangement.
+Keep in mind, the standard of boats can vary greatly so regardless of whether you are arranging the charter through a travel agent or doing it yourself, take the time to inspect the boat and talk to the captain before entering into any arrangement.
 Check what safety gear is aboard (don’t be surprised if there isn’t any) and make sure there is some sort of shade covering.
 It’s your call whether or not you’re happy with whatever is provided.

 Note, there have been reports of travellers agreeing to charter a certain boat and crew then turning up on the day to find a different boat and crew waiting for them.
-The message here is do not make any payment in advance other than a small deposit or a reasonable advance for supplies being purchased on your behalf.
+The message here is don’t make any payment in advance other than a small deposit or a reasonable advance for supplies being purchased on your behalf.